veertuinc/anka-docs/intel/Release Notes/_index.md

 > - Run `curl -O http://**{controllerUrlHere}**/pkg/AnkaAgent.pkg && sudo installer -pkg AnkaAgent.pkg -tgt /` on each node to download the new version
 > - And finally join each node back
 >
-> We will be fixing the bug in our next release.
+> We will be fixing the bug soon.
 Thanks for your understanding and we are sorry for the inconvenience this causes.

 ### Anka Build Cloud Controller & Registry 1.18.0 (1.18.0-b3bb21bf) - Aug 23rd, 2021
 - Bug Fix: Reserved tasks do not get released back to queue